 Does my Siberian husky need water at night?

-Your Siberian husky doesn’t need water at night if you didn’t restrict the water during the day.
+Your Siberian husky doesn’t need water at night if you don’t restrict the water during the day.
 Keep in mind that dogs, especially Siberian huskies tend to be creatures of habits and they work based on a schedule.
 Always remove the water at the same time before bedtime.
 If you keep your husky inside, then you shouldn’t feed him too much after 8 PM if you are going to bed at 10 PM.
 The same goes for water if you don’t want any accidents during the night.
 If you are worried that your dog did not drink enough water during the day, you can leave some ice cubes in his water bowl during the night.
-By doing so, he will not drink a large amount of water during the night but the ice cubes will keep him hydrated.
+By doing so, he will not drink a large amount of water during the night, but the ice cubes will keep him hydrated.